 Look at the see-through coolant reservoir when the engine is cold.
 The coolant level is satisfactory if it is between the "FULL" and "LOW" lines on the reservoir.
-If the level is low, have your Toyota dealer add ethylene-glycol type coolant for proper corrosion protection of aluminum components.
+If the level is low, add ethylene-glycol type coolant for a proper corrosion protection of aluminum components.

 The coolant level in the reservoir will vary with engine temperature.
-However, if the level is on or below the "LOW" line, you should have your Toyota dealer add coolant.
+However, if the level is on or below the "LOW" line, add coolant.
+Bring the level up to the "FULL" line.